-Fiscal consolidation should continue as planned, given debt levels that are still much too high.
-At the same time, the automatic stabilisers should be allowed to operate fully to avoid undermining the still-hesitant economic recovery.
-After reducing its policy rate in November, the ECB should consider further non-standard measures if the recovery flags or deflationary risks become serious.
-Credible stress tests, a rigorous asset quality review and, where needed, recapitalisation and restructuring of banks are required to support the upswing.
-Meaningful and rapid progress on the banking union is a precondition for resolving the financial crisis in the euro area.
+Fiscal consolidation should continue as planned, given that public debt is still much too high, but the automatic stabilisers should be allowed to operate fully.
+The ECB should reduce interest rates further, given very low inflation and the risk of deflation.
+Additional non-conventional measures would be required if inflation did not show clear signs of returning toward the ECB target or, a fortiori, if a deflationary scenario threatened to occur.
+Credible asset quality reviews and stress tests and, where needed, swift recapitalisation or restructuring of banks are required to support the upswing and underlying growth.
 Structural reforms in labour and product markets are necessary to boost growth and jobs, with more emphasis given to completing the EU Single Market programme.

 Note: All data definitions based on internationally comparable standards and may differ in specific cases from common national definitions.